IceBerge421/Modified-Disboard-Scraper/README.md

 Features available from the original scraper:

-- Displaying online member counts.
+- Displaying online member counts for each server.
 - Displaying tags of each server.
+- Scraping the invite link for each server.
 - Showing most popular tags for each tag position.
 - Outputing server data as a CSV file.